 It was just yesterday when your fur baby was running and jumping with ease, and then seemingly overnight, you noticed a change in their mobility.
 They’re stiff in the morning, struggle to rise, or can no longer make it up the stairs.

 Arthritis in older dogs and cats is a common problem.
 Like people, arthritic symptoms cause tiredness, aching joints, and an inability to walk for long periods.
-Pets often lick or chew at the site of pain, and in some cases, you may notice mild joint swelling.
-You might be surprised to know that one out of five dogs is diagnosed with osteoarthritis by the age of seven, and one in four cats by the age of 10.
+Pets often lick or chew at the site of pain, and in some cases, develop swollen and inflamed joints.
+Arthritis in pets is one of the most common conditions affecting their mobility and longevity.
+Shockingly, one out of five dogs is diagnosed with osteoarthritis by the age of seven, and 90% of cats are affected by arthritis by the age of 10.

 In this article, I list some of the most common pain management solutions for pets with arthritis.
-This includes the pros and cons of prescription medication and natural alternatives for dogs and cats.
-Furthermore, I share my personal experiences and essential tips to alleviate your fur baby’s arthritic symptoms.
+This includes the pros and cons of pain medication, such as Petcam and Librela, along with the most effective supplements and exercise routines for dogs and cats.
+Furthermore, I share my personal experiences and essential tips so you know how to alleviate your fur baby’s painful symptoms.

 Signs of Arthritis in Pets